-On July 12, 2021, the Company announced that it has signed an agreement with a subsidiary of TotalEnergies S.E. to acquire its affiliate (TEPKRI Sarsang A/S) (the "Acquisition") holding an 18% non-operated participating interest in the Sarsang Production Sharing Contract in the Kurdistan Region of Iraq.
-Please refer to Note 26: Subsequent Events for further detail.
+On July 12, 2021, the Company announced that it has signed an agreement with a subsidiary of TotalEnergies S.E. to acquire its affiliate (TEPKRI Sarsang A/S) (the "TEPKRI Acquisition") holding an 18% non-operated participating interest in the Sarsang Production Sharing Contract in the Kurdistan Region of Iraq.
+The TEPKRI Acquisition is subject to regulatory and exchange approvals in Canada, Kurdistan and Sweden.
+Please refer to Note 5: TEPKRI Acquisition for further detail.